apache/cordova-cli/README.md

 ### Trouble Adding Android as a Platform

 When trying to add a platform on a Windows machine if you run into the following error message:
-    cordova library for "android" already exists.
+    Cordova library for "android" already exists.
 No need to download.
 Continuing.
     Checking if platform "android" passes minimum requirements...
     Checking Android requirements...
     Running "android list target" (output to follow)